Buyers and Sellers Embrace Market in Wake of Mortgage Rate Dip

 According to the Realtor.com September Rental Report, there remains a geographical gap in the rental market despite a national trend of overall rent declines.
 Despite a nationwide decline in rent, nine of the ten Midwestern markets included in the 50-metro survey experienced year-over-year increases in rent in September.
 On the other hand, eight out of ten of the markets that saw the largest rent cuts last month were in the South, primarily due to an increase in the number of new multi-family housing developments.

 “The balance between housing supply and demand is a key factor shaping regional rent patterns.
 In markets across the South, increased multi-family inventory is easing competition among renters and driving down prices.
-On the other hand, in the Midwest, where demand has still outpaced supply, we continue to see rising rents,” said Danielle Hale, chief economist at Realtor.com.
+On the other hand, in the Midwest, where demand has still outpaced supply, we continue to see rising rents,” said Danielle Hale, Chief Economist at Realtor.com.
 “Nationally, the relative stability in rent prices should translate into slower shelter inflation in the months ahead, easing one of the biggest recent drivers of price increases.”

 With one metro in the Northeast, three in the South, three in the Midwest, and three in the West, the top ten markets with the fastest year-over-year increase in September were dispersed across the nation.
 Nonetheless, the Midwest’s strong labor market and affordable housing continue to be advantages.
 September showed year-over-year rent increases in eight of the ten Midwestern locations included in Realtor.com’s research; Cincinnati led the way with an annual growth rate of 3.4%.
 Minneapolis (1.9%) and St. Louis (2.6%) were two of the top 10 fastest growing markets.
 The only cities where rent decreased were Detroit (-0.3%) and Chicago (-2.6%).